Flag

 World Bank: Control of Corruption Percentile Rank 70

-Corruption poses significant challenges to business operations in Palau, despite existing legal frameworks aimed at detection and prosecution.
-Key institutions like the Office of the Special Prosecutor and the Ethics Commission work to combat corruption, but issues such as conflicts of interest and public trust in law enforcement hinder their effectiveness.
-Additionally, Palau faces various criminal activities, including human trafficking, illicit trade, and cybercrime, while the government strives for transparency and environmental protection amidst ongoing challenges in governance and law enforcement.
+Crime and corruption in Palau present ongoing challenges, despite the existence of a robust legal framework aimed at detection and prosecution.
+Key institutions like the Office of the Special Prosecutor and the Ethics Commission work to combat corruption, but issues such as nepotism, conflicts of interest, and a lack of trust in law enforcement hinder effective governance and public confidence.

 Economy